Tour a water recycling plant better known as Starfleet Academy, and the Japanese garden it irrigates with sewage water.

-Everybody poops, and in a sprawling metropolis like L.A., all that poo water has to go somewhere—so why not a garden?
+Everybody goes potty, and in a sprawling metropolis as big as Los Angeles, all that toilet water has to go somewhere.
+So why not in a garden?

-Join Field Agent Benjamin Harmon on an epic voyage to a wastewater treatment plant in Van Nuys, whose recycled water reaches its final frontier at either the Hyperion Treatment Plant in Playa Del Rey, or next door in its own Japanese Garden—which is aptly referred to as the “garden of water and fragrance,” and is irrigated with reclaimed water from the plant.
+Join Field Agent Benjamin Harmon on an epic voyage to a wastewater treatment plant in Van Nuys, whose recycled water reaches its final frontier at either the Hyperion Treatment Plant in Playa Del Rey, or next door in its own Japanese Garden.
+The Garden is aptly referred to as the “garden of water and fragrance,” and is irrigated with reclaimed water from the plant.

-One of the leading producers of reclaimed water in the San Fernando Valley, the Donald C. Tillman Water Reclamation Plant recycles as much as 26 million gallons of toilet water per day, relieving the overburdened portions of the wastewater collection system between the San Fernando Valley and Hyperion.
-Although few get to tour its sprawling campus, many recognize its futuristic administration building as a shooting location for numerous films and television shows, including Star Trek‘s Starfleet Academy.
+One of the leading producers of reclaimed water in the San Fernando Valley, the Donald C. Tillman Water Reclamation Plant recycles as much as 27 million gallons of sewage water per day.
+Although few get to tour its sprawling campus, many recognize its futuristic Administration Building as a shooting location for numerous films and television shows, including Star Trek‘s Starfleet Academy.

-Afterwards, we’ll embark on an exclusive guided tour of the Japanese Garden by Japanese Garden board member Michael Fritzen, whose credits include work with the Natural History Museum of Los Angeles County, Los Angeles Zoo, Autry Museum, the Huntington, the Skirball Cultural Center, and the L.A.
-Puppet Festival.
+Afterwards, we’ll embark on an exclusive guided tour through the 6.5-acre garden designed by world-famous designer Dr. Koichi Kawara, where we’ll witness the 2.75-acre lake that is filled with the plant’s treated water.
+The tour will be led by Japanese Garden board member Michael Fritzen, whose credits include work with the Natural History Museum of Los Angeles County, Los Angeles Zoo, Autry Museum, The Huntington, The Skirball Cultural Center, and the Los Angeles Puppet Festival.

 - Please arrive early for parking and check-in.
-We must begin promptly at 11 a.m..
+We must begin promptly at 10:00 a.m.
+Those who do not arrive on time may forfeit their tickets.

 - Unfortunately, this facility is not handicap accessible.